WPManageNinja/wpsocialninja-docs/guide/social-chat/settings-social-chat-wp-social-ninja.md

 _Show Online/Offline_

-In** When to Display Online,** you can schedule the days you will be available.
+In **When to Display Online**, you can schedule the days you will be available.
 For this, you can tick the Check All option, or you can select specific days.

 However, you can uncheck particular days if you are going to be unavailable.

-Next is to **Set the Time Schedule**.&nbsp;
+Next is to **Set the Time Schedule**.

 ![chat widget settings 12](/guide/public/images/social-chat/settings-social-chat-wp-social-ninja/chat-widget-settings-12.webp)